 You do need to spend a considerable amount to develop enterprise software for small business from scratch.
 In our experience, the cost of custom ERP starts somewhere at $25k, which is about six months of development time.
 At the same time, the cost of a canned solution can start from $22 per user, sometimes even lower, depending on what you need.
 That is obviously a big disadvantage of custom solutions.

 Another big disadvantage is that you need time to build it.
 Although we recommend delivering software in working parts/modules, rather than the whole thing at once.
 This does make things faster and more agile, but it still takes time to get each part up and running.
 One module can be delivered approximately in 1-2 months, while an entire ERP can take up to 6-10 months to build.

 With a canned ERP, you usually don’t need to wait that long, just 1-2 weeks to set up and you can hit the ground running, which is great!

 - Risk of Not Getting What You Want

 With canned solutions, you already have a real product in front of you with its advantages and disadvantages (which you can see in demos and during trial periods).

 But when building something that’s one of a kind, you are bound to face a lot of uncertainty.
 No one has seen it yet, no one has used it yet, no one knows if it’ll work.

 That is another reason why we recommend delivering systems in iterations.
-This allows to test each module in real life and fix things as promptly as possible so that by the end of the project you had as little surprises as possible.
+This allows you to test each module in real life and fix things as promptly as possible so that by the end of the project you had as few surprises as possible.